To register interest in the next cohort, please contact email@example.com.

 Please note that all programme participants are responsible for arranging their own visa for entry into the UK, should one be required.
 The residential components of the programme are of short duration and this influences the type of visa that will be granted.
 CPSL can provide an official invitation letter for the programme in order to facilitate the obtaining of a visa specifically for the dates on which the residential components of the programme takes place.
 If you will require this, please contact us no less than four weeks prior to the programme date.

-Programme places are to be guaranteed with a purchase order number or credit card details.
+Programme places are only confirmed once the required financial guarantees have been received.
 Invoices are payable within 30 days of invoice date.

 In the event of non-payment, we reserve the right to refuse admittance to programme events.
 Within accredited programmes, submitted assignments will not be assessed and the candidate will not be recommended for an award of credit.